MarvelousAnything/tal/dev/resources/project_info.md

   - Name types using snake_case_t.
   - Name functions using snake_case.
   - Name variables using snake_case.
-  - All externally visible names should have the prefix "ti_".
+  - All externally visible names should have the prefix "tal_".
   - No space between function names and argument lists -> my_fn(args...)
   - Add a spaces between control statement keywords and condition expressions -> if ()... while ()... for ()...